 Are you looking for some awesome Big Island waterfall hikes?
 These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

-Out of all the islands, Big Island is home to some of the best waterfall hikes in the state.
+Out of all the islands, the Big Island is home to some of the best waterfall hikes on the Big Island.
 Whether you’re hoping to witness a huge waterfall or one that’s surrounded by epic scenery, you won’t be disappointed.

 If you’re visiting with children, you’ll be thrilled to know that most hikes to these falls are not too strenuous.